Reclaimed Water FAQ

 What aesthetic impact will it have on my property and neighborhood?

 The aesthetic impact of the system is positive.
-Reclaimed water provides the ability to keep lawns and landscape plants green and healthy even during times of water restrictions.
+Reclaimed water provides the ability to keep lawns and landscape plants green and healthy even during periods when water restrictions are tightened.

 Is the water safe?